jamesamiller/macOS-Sierra-Setup/README.md

 # macOS 10.12 Sierra Setup

 These instructions are for configuring a new install of macOS 10.12 Sierra, based on my research, teaching, scientific computing, and personal needs.
-My starting point was the macOS setup [here](https://gist.github.com/kevinelliott/7a152c556a83b322e0a8cd2df128235c), but I've drawn heavily upon a few other repositories, such as [dev-setup](https://github.com/donnemartin/dev-setup) and the famous [dotfiles](https://github.com/mathiasbynens/dotfiles).
+My starting point was the macOS setup by [Kevin Elliott](https://gist.github.com/kevinelliott/7a152c556a83b322e0a8cd2df128235c), but I've drawn heavily upon a few other repositories, such as [dev-setup](https://github.com/donnemartin/dev-setup) and the famous [dotfiles](https://github.com/mathiasbynens/dotfiles) of Mathias Bynens.
 Also, [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) has an extensive list of macOS shell commands that could be incorporated into a setup or aliased in a dot file.

 You can modify these scripts to suit yourself.
 If you find it useful, please leave a comment and/or tell others about it.